-Some devices, such as the Google Pixel 2, 3, and 3a, ship with tamper-resistant hardware to perform security-critical operations.
+Google Android 11 devices ship with tamper-resistant hardware to perform security-critical operations.
 This hardware is built with additional protections against physical tampering and only shares very limited resources with the main application processor, significantly reducing its attack surface and the potential of side channel attacks.
 On eligible devices compatible with Android 8.0 and above, tamper-resistant hardware is also used to verify a device's lock screen passcode.